James Polshek: Professional career

 Polshek first worked for I. M. Pei, Ulrich Franzen, and other architects, before establishing his firm – James Stewart Polshek Architect – in 1963.
 Some of the first projects he worked on were two research facilities in Japan, as well as collaborating with Walfredo Toscanini to design a Midtown Manhattan community center.
 The majority of his firm's projects were in the United States, with many in New York City.
 These included the Ed Sullivan Theater, Seamen's Church Institute at the South Street Seaport, Sulzberger Hall at Barnard College, the Skirball Institute of Biomolecular Medicine and Residence Tower at New York University, and the refurbishment of Carnegie Hall.
 Polshek became the dean of the Graduate School of Architecture, Planning, and Preservation at Columbia University in 1973, serving in that capacity until 1987.
 Under his leadership, the curriculum was revised and extended to encompass urban planning, real estate, and historic preservation.
 Polshek was unusual among top-tier architects for taking the position that architecture is more craft than fine art and that architects have some measure of social responsibility.

+In 2003, Polshek served as an architectural adviser to the selection committee that chose SANAA as architects for the New Museum building.

 After retiring from his firm's partnership in 2005, Polshek maintained the title of design counsel to Ennead Architects (the new name of that firm).
 He served as the architect commissioner on the NYC Design Commission during the mid-2010s.
 His book, Build, Memory, was published in April 2014 by Monacelli Press.